Mental Health First Aid (MHFA) Training

 Like First-Aid for physical injuries, MHFA is First Aid for the mind.

-Mental Health First Aid for Veterans, Military Members and their Families teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
-This training gives you the skills you need to reach out and provide initial support to someone who may be developing a mental health or substance use problem and help connect them to appropriate care.
+Mental Health First Aid (MHFA) teaches us how to identify, understand, and respond to signs of mental health challenges and substance use disorders.
+A mental health challenge is defined as difficult to manage stress, mental illness, and mental disorders negatively impacting us at work and school, our relationships, and may involve substance use.
+This training gives us the skills we need to reach out and provide initial support to someone who may be developing a mental health or substance use challenge and help connect them to appropriate care.
+This training is offered virtually and in-person.
+All trainings are facilitated discussions of these topics and are tailored to the attendees.
+Currently we offer Adult, Youth, Public Safety, Higher Education, Veterans, Military Members and their Families specific curriculums.

-The training covers a discussion of military culture and its relevance to the topic of mental health.
-A discussion of the specific risk factors faced by many service members and their families such as mental and physical trauma, stress, separation, etc. How to break down the stigma associated with substance use disorders and mental illnesses like anxiety, depression, post-traumatic stress disorder (PTSD) and more.
-How to reach out to those who suffer in silence, reluctant to seek help.
-Community resource information and support.
+The training covers a discussion of mental health in the United States and demonstrates how MHFA improves our ability to be a trusted resource at work, home, school, and within our communities.
+Additional discussion of the risk factors faced by many of us and our families such as mental and physical trauma, stress, separation, etc. and how to reduce the stigma associated with substance use disorders and mental illnesses like anxiety, depression, post-traumatic stress disorder (PTSD) and more.
+We discuss how to reach out to those who suffer in silence, reluctant to seek help and provide community resource information and support.
+The event closes with a discussion on the importance and necessity of taking care of us in order to better support others when necessary.

 Workplace Violence Prevention Training